- Location:Scottish Highlands

 - Nearest Airport: Inverness Airport.

 The picturesque lochs or lakes and waterfalls invite you to appreciate their still beauty.
-Some have history associated with it, like Loch Lomond, the birthplace of a popular spirit.
-Still others have been associated with myths, like Loch Ness.
-The highlands come alive in spring when flowers an wildlife seem to be everywhere for you to appreciate.
+Some have a history associated with it, like Loch Lomond, the birthplace of a popular spirit.
+Still, others have been associated with myths, like Loch Ness.
+The highlands come alive in spring when flowers wildlife seem to be everywhere for you to appreciate.
 Highlands offer one of the best golf courses in the world.
 If you are not an avid golfer, tennis, squash and a variety of sports can be played.
 Winters at Glencoe and Nevis Range invite you to go skiing.
 If history is what excites you, the prehistoric relics at Caithness and East Sutherland will take you to 3rd millennium B.C.
 Castles steeped in history dating back to the 14th century stand in picturesque settings.
 Come to the highlands with time in your hands.
 This is a holiday that you cannot do justice in just a few days.